Angle-Uniform Parallel Coordinates: Background and Rationale

 We address the asymmetry issue with a nonlinear mapping.
 We would like all parallel lines except for vertical ones to have intersections in our deformed space.
 Vertical lines are kept non-intersecting by design to be consistent with the behavior of attribute axes in traditional parallel coordinates.

 Using our approach, all 1-flat indexed points, including those of slope +1, can be displayed in a limited 2D area.
-Fig.~\ref{fig:abalone_synth} shows a synthetic dataset with two identical attributes, resulting in a perfectly correlated line of slope +1.
+Fig.~\ref{fig:abalone_synth} shows a synthetic dataset with two identical attributes, resulting in a perfectly correlated line of slope +1 in Cartesian coordinates.
 This leads to parallel lines in traditional parallel coordinates (see Fig.~\ref{fig:abalone_synth}(left)), where no indexed points can be seen because they are at positive or negative infinity.
 After our nonlinear mapping (see Fig.~\ref{fig:abalone_synth}(right)), parallel lines become curves that intersect at horizontal locations at -0.5 and 1.5 in the 2D image plane, and all 1-flat indexed points (shown in blue) are located at these two intersection points, indicating a perfect correlation.
 Fig.~\ref{fig:abalone_synth}(top) shows how the underlying grid of the 2D image plane of parallel coordinates is deformed.
-Furthermore, the orientation of the line associated with a 1-flat indexed point can now be read off from the visualization as shown in the zoomed-in insets of Fig.~\ref{fig:abalone_synth}.
+Furthermore, the orientation of the line associated with a 1-flat indexed point can now be read off and converted to angles (as shown in Fig.~\ref{fig:slopenOrientation}(b)) from the visualization as shown in the zoomed-in insets of Fig.~\ref{fig:abalone_synth}.